In this article we'll try to answer the question, what is moderate- to vigorous-intensity exercise?

 The Canadian Physical Activity Guidelines (CPAG) for youth under 17 recommend 60 minutes of moderate- to vigorous-intensity exercise weekly, and specify that this should include vigorous-intensity activities at least 3 days a week.
 For adults, the guidelines recommend at least 150 minutes of moderate- to vigorous-intensity aerobic physical activity per week.

-The Canadian Diabetes Association additionally recommends that people with diabetes should try to include vigorous-intensity activities.
+Diabetes Canada additionally recommends that people with diabetes should try to include vigorous-intensity activities.

 But what exactly is defined as moderate- to vigorous-intensity exercise?
 Does a stroll around the block count?
 Although any activity is better than none, it’s important to know the types of exercise that can provide the most benefits.
 Let’s take a look at some different types of activities.